-Administration best practices for on-premises deployments of Microsoft Dynamics CRM
+Administration best practices for on-premises deployments of Microsoft Dynamics 365

-By following some simple rules of administration, you can significantly improve the security of your Microsoft Dynamics CRM on-premises deployment.
+By following some simple rules of administration, you can significantly improve the security of your Microsoft Dynamics 365 on-premises deployment.

-Typically, there is no need for CRM users to have administrative privileges over the domain.
-Therefore, all CRM user accounts should be restricted to Domain Users membership.
-Also, following the principle of least-privilege, anyone who uses the CRM system should have minimal rights.
+Typically, there is no need for Dynamics 365 users to have administrative privileges over the domain.
+Therefore, all Dynamics 365 user accounts should be restricted to Domain Users membership.
+Also, following the principle of least-privilege, anyone who uses the Dynamics 365 system should have minimal rights.
 This starts at the domain level.
-A domain user account should be created and used to run CRM.
-Domain Administrator accounts should never be used to run CRM.
+A domain user account should be created and used to run Dynamics 365.
+Domain Administrator accounts should never be used to run Dynamics 365.

 Make sure that at least two or three trusted people have the Deployment Administrator role.
 This avoids system lockout if the primary Deployment Administrator is unavailable.